Thomas Jefferson ~ April 13, 1743 - July 4, 1826

 Some of his early childhood was spent at the Tuckahoe Plantation in Richmond, Virginia.

-But the home most associated with Jefferson is, of course, Monticello.
+The home most associated with Jefferson is Monticello in Charlottesville, Virginia.
 We first visited in 2021 but could not get tour tickets.
 So we strolled the grounds.

-In 2022, we purchased tour tickets in advance and got into the house.
+In 2022, we purchased tickets in advance and got to tour the house.

 There is an African-American cemetery near the house.